apollosolutions/uplink-relay/readme.md

 ## Developing Locally

+**⚠️ IMPORTANT ⚠️**

+This project requires the use of Go 1.24 or higher.

 1. Clone the repository: `git clone https://github.com/apollosolutions/uplink-relay.git`
 3. Install dependencies: `go mod download`
 4. Build the project: `go build .`
 5. Run the project: `./uplink-relay`

 ### Developing with Docker